ITfoxtec/FoxIDs/docs/down-party-oidc.md

 FoxIDs support the OpenID Connect [UserInfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).

 ## Configuration
-How to configure your application as an OpenID Connect relaying party (RP) / client.
+How to configure your application as an OpenID Connect Relaying Party (RP) / client.

 > The clients FoxIDs discovery document is `https://foxids.com/tenant-x/track-y/party-client1/.well-known/openid-configuration`
-> if the client is located in tenant `tenant-x` and track `track-y` with the down-party client name `party-client1`
+> if the client is configured in tenant `tenant-x` and track `track-y` with the down-party client name `party-client1`
 > An up-party name e.g. `login` can possible be added to the discovery URL `https://foxids.com/tenant-x/track-y/party-client1(login)/.well-known/openid-configuration`

 > A down-party client can possibly support login through multiple [up-parties](parties.md#up-party) by adding the up-party name to the URL.
 During RP-initiated logout the up-party name can be omitted in the URL if the ID Token is provided in the request.